ForEvolve/forevolve.github.io/_posts/en/2018-07-10-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-3.md

 - { name: Azure, level: Beginners }
 - { name: VSTS, level: Beginners }
 - { name: DevOps, level: Beginners }
-- { name: Jekyll, level: Intermediate }
+- { name: Jekyll, level: Familiar }
-- { name: Git, level: Intermediate }
+- { name: Git, level: Familiar }
 ---

 Lets recap: we have a Jekyll website saved in VSTS/Git, with a build that starts automatically each time someone pushes code to the `master` branch.